A Complete Guide to Bangkok

 How to Get to Bangkok

-Suvarnabhumi Airport (BKK) is Bangkok's main international airport and is one of the biggest in Southeast Asia.
-This, combined with cheap flights from around the world, make it a major hub and one of the most popular options for starting or ending trips through the region.
+By flight: Suvarnabhumi Airport (BKK) is Bangkok's main international airport and one of the biggest in Southeast Asia.
+This, combined with affordable flights from around the world, make it a major hub and one of the most popular options for starting or ending trips through the region.

 jana meerman ko samui airport thailand